jeeves148/jeeves148/README.md

-- 👋 Hi, I’m @jeeves148
+-AYYO @jeeves148
-- 👀 I’m interested in skateboarding , music , surfing and nerdy tech stuff
-- 🌱 I’m currently learning react and unity
+-I like skateboarding , music , surfing and nerdy tech stuff -I’m currently learning react and unity
-- 💞️ I’m looking to collaborate on game and web dev
+-Looking for really awful devs so I don't feel bad about my crappy code.
-- 📫 How to reach me @JeevesThatGuy on twitter or thundercloudcomics148@gmail.com
+-How to reach me @JeevesThatGuy on twitter or thundercloudcomics148@gmail.com